Anti-Hindi agitations of Tamil Nadu

 The anti-Hindi agitations in Tamil Nadu have been ongoing intermittently in the southern Indian state of Tamil Nadu (formerly Madras State and part of Madras Presidency) since the early 20th century.
 The agitations involve several mass protests, riots, student and political movements in Tamil Nadu concerning the official status of Hindi in the state.

 The first agitation was launched in 1937, to protest the introduction of compulsory teaching of Hindi in the schools of Madras Presidency by the first Indian National Congress (INC) government led by C. Rajagopalachari.
-This faced immediate opposition by "Periyar" E. V. Ramasamy, Soma Sundara Bharathiyar and the opposition Justice Party.
+This faced immediate opposition by Soma Sundara Bharathiyar, E. V. Ramasamy (later known as 'Periyar') and the opposition Justice Party.
 The three-year-long agitation was multifaceted and involved fasts, conferences, marches, picketing and protests.
 Government crackdown resulted in the deaths of two protesters and the arrests of 1,198 persons (including women and children).
 After the government resigned in 1939, the mandatory Hindi education was withdrawn in 1940.
 After India's independence from the United Kingdom, the adoption of an official language for the (to be) Republic was a hotly debated issue during the framing of the Indian Constitution.
 Succeeding an exhaustive and divisive debate, Hindi was adopted as the official language of India with English continuing as an associate official language for a pre-set period of 15 years.
 After the new Constitution came into effect on 26 January 1950, many non-Hindi States opposed efforts by the Union government to make Hindi the sole official language after 26 January 1965.